jbequ5/Enigma-Machine-Miner/VISION.md

 **Economic Value Pipeline** (Economic + Strategy + Defense)
 Raw BD/PD artifacts are upgraded using intelligence and adversarial insights from Strategy and Defense, then measured for real-world impact.
 Landed proposals collect real performance data that feeds back into the Solve Subsystem, creating a powerful closed loop.

+**Meta-Learning Loop**
 The Meta-Agent Synapse orchestrates the meta-RL loop across all subsystems, learning from every mission, every attack, and every upgrade to continuously reinject improvements.
 Synapse provides a powerful chat interface and proactive co-pilot that miners can use during runs for real-time strategy suggestions and stall assistance.
 Business and sponsor integration is supported through data-driven insights and intelligent challenge design tooling.

+**Participation Incentives**
 Provenance tracking ensures every fragment Synapse uses is counted toward the contributor’s impact and reward.
 The system is designed so that local innovation is amplified by collective intelligence while protecting against leakage.
+Contribution earns you access to the intelligence, and real monetary value if your data helps create downstream revenue.
+SAGE is pure and transparent meritocracy.

 ## Value to Participants

 - **Miners and Contributors**: Better runs, proactive help via the chat interface and co-pilot, visible impact through provenance tracking, and fair rewards.
+Efficiency through comprehensive and actionable debriefs after every run.
 Every improvement is tracked for later monetization in the pipeline.

-- **Alpha Holders**: Increased alpha value directly correlated to the real value created by SAGE — through higher solver success rates, marketplace revenue from landed proposals and upgraded tools, and new sponsor challenges that expand the subnet’s reach and attractiveness.
+- **Alpha Holders**: Increased alpha value directly correlated to the real value created by SAGE — through higher solver success rates, marketplace revenue from landed proposals and upgraded tools, outside demand for access to Synapse intelligence, and new sponsor challenges that expand the subnet’s reach and attractiveness.

-- **Sponsors and Partners**: Better and faster results on their challenges, plus data-driven tooling for intelligent challenge design that helps advance their roadmap and creates co-creation opportunities.
+- **Sponsors and Partners**: Better and faster results on their challenges, plus data-driven tooling for intelligent challenge design that helps accelerate their roadmap and creates co-creation opportunities.
+SAGE provides you with everything you need to keep your using Enigma by prepping an effective next challenge before your current one ends.

 ## Planned Evolution – Enigma Models